A. S. Nair

 He began his career in Jayakerala and Mathrubhumi, where he worked till his last.
 Most of Nair's works were original illustrations for novels and short stories, most of them published in Mathrubhumi weekly.
 Illustrations for the Malayalam translation of V. S. Khandekar's Marathi novel Yayati was one of his most noted works.
 He was known to be the master of illustration in Kerala and has 115 original works, including illustrations and a few paintings to his credit.
-He died on 30 June 1988, aged just 57.
+He died on 30 June 1988, aged 57.

 Chitrangal A.S.
 (Current Books), edited by R. J. Prasad, collects Nair's writings, illustrations and covers.